-18 Ideas to Help Remote Employees Feel Connected
+18 Ways to Keep Remote Employees Connected and Engaged

-The single biggest challenge of companies working remotely isn’t aligning different time zones or achieving peak productivity.
-Instead, it’s ensuring your team feels aligned with the company culture, connected with each other, and driven by your company goals, values, and mission.
+The #1 challenge of companies working remotely is ensuring your team feels aligned with the company culture, connected, and driven by company goals and values.

 At Gable, we know a thing or two about how to help remote employees feel connected, so we’re bringing you these 18 ideas to try: